Woody4618/bar/README.md

 _For detailed Raspberry Pi setup, troubleshooting, and advanced configuration, see [`raspberry/README.md`](raspberry/README.md)._

-# Attach a bigger screen
+# Attach a bigger screen to show QR code

 Having the QR codes printer and glued to the raspberry is cool.
 But also maybe a bit dangerous in case someone overwrites your QR code.
 So what you can do instead is directly show the QR code on a screen conneted to the Raspberry pi.